Graduate Development Program

 3. What type of disciplines is ANSTO looking for?

-Ideally, candidates will have a degree in one of the following areas: science, engineering, finance, information technology, human resources, marketing, business development, political science, international relations, or communications.
+Ideally, candidates will have a degree in one of the following areas: science, engineering, information technology, business, international relations, or communications.

 4. How long is the recruitment process?

 We will begin shortlisting candidates once applications close late April 2014.
 Candidates will then be notified on how their application has gone and by the end of June 2014 all offers should have been made.

 • Applicants are assessed on eligibility and merit.

 • Short-listed candidates participate in structured interviews at an assessment centre.

 • Prior to being offered a place in the program, nominated candidates must successfully complete a medical and security assessment.

 5. Do I have to be an Australian Citizen to apply?